Showtime for Stadia cloud gaming service

 Each kit contains a Stadia controller and a pendant-shaped Chromecast Ultra wireless connection device that plugs into television sets.

-Stadia games are also playable using Google Chrome web browser software on computers as well as with Google-made Pixel smartphones from the second-generation onward.
+Stadia games are also playable using Google Chrome Web browser software on computers as well as with Google-made Pixel smartphones from the second-generation onwards.

 Stadia Pro subscriptions, priced at US$10 a month in the US, will be available in 14 countries in North America and Europe.